thokari/music-reactive-luminous-clothing/README.md

 ## Software

 `/firmware` - Arduino / ESP32 source code
-  Controls 8 EL-wire channels through a custom SSR board.
+  Controls 8 channels of EL wire through a custom SSR board.
   Includes manual gain control via Android app (see below), audio signal sampling, and Bluetooth communication.

 `/app` - Panel configuration for [*Kewlsoft Bluetooth Electronics*](https://www.keuwl.com/apps/bluetoothelectronics/) (Android)
-  Defines sliders, buttons, and real-time signal scope for controlling brightness, pattern rate, and gain.
+  Defines a single panel with control elements to set the gain and mode ("(R)eactive" or "(F)ixed pattern"), and control number of wires or delay, depending on mode selection.
   Import directly into the Bluetooth Electronics app.

 ## Hardware